pingswept/me30-website/content/logistics/syllabus.md

 * 	 **Canvas** - We'll use the ME 30 Canvas site to manage project submissions and grades.

 ### Synchronous elements
 * 	 **LA and instructor office hours** – See schedule above.
 * 	 **Class** - See description above.
 * 	 **Labs** - See description above.

 ## Assignments and grading

-Grades will be based entirely on your project work.
-There will also be a few short quizzes, which will be ungraded.
+Grades will be based almost entirely on your project work.
+There will also be a two short quizzes in which we ask you to troubleshoot a circuit or its code.
-Projects (7) - 100% of course grade
+Projects (7) - 90% of course grade
-Quizzes (3) - 0% of course grade
+Quizzes (2) - 10% of course grade

-### Projects (100%)
+### Projects (90%)

 Each project will be worth 7 points, and then scaled by the number of weeks allocated to complete the project.
 (So a project 4 weeks in duration is worth twice as much as a project 2 weeks in duration.)
 For projects that have both *prototype* and *final* deadlines, 1 of the 7 points comes from submitting your project prototype on time for the *prototype deadline.* The remaining points (6 or 7, depending on whether there was a prototype deadline) are awarded if you have attempted all project requirements - and documented those attempts - by the *final project deadline.* For each day (or fraction thereof) a final project is late, you will lose 1 point (before scaling), so a project that is 1 week late is worth 0 points.